5th Battalion, 4 Gorkha Rifles: Golden

-To commemorate the Golden Jubilee, serving officers, serving flag officers, retired officers of the Battalion, and serving and retired JCOs presented silver trophies to the Officers Mess and the JCO's Club respectively.
+To commemorate the Golden Jubilee, serving officers, serving flag officers, retired officers of the battalion, and serving and retired JCOs presented silver trophies to the Officers Mess and the JCO's Club respectively.
 The veteran officers of the battalion, who now number over seventy, contributed between Rupees 10,000 to 15,000 each, towards a Veterans silver trophy, a Silver Scroll Roll Call, that bears the names of all retired officers who served with the battalion since its raising.
 The veteran's trophy was 'unveiled' during the Golden Jubilee Dinner by Maj General V Rajaram, VSM, Retired, and Brigadier Jayant Pawar, Retired, former Commanding Officers of the Fifth Battalion, and formerly of the Third Battalion.
 The trophy presented by the battalion's JCO's was 'unveiled' by veteran Subedar Major and Honorary Captain Birdhoj Gurung.

-The Jubilee was presided over by Major General Parthasarathi Paul, VSM, the first officer commissioned in the Battalion to be elected as the Colonel of the Regiment, an important milestone for the battalion.
+The Jubilee was presided over by Major General Parthasarathi Paul, VSM, the first officer commissioned in the battalion to be elected as the Colonel of the Regiment, an important milestone for the battalion.
 Over 200 Bhu Puus (bhut purva or former, an affectionate colloquial in Nepali language for Ex Servicemen), attended the jubilee with their wives, children, and grandchildren.
 More Bhuros came for the Golden Jubilee than had come for the Silver Jubilee.
 They came from all over India and Nepal.
 The larger contingents came from Pokhara, in Nepal, Bukloh, and Dharamshala, in Himachal Pradesh, Dehradun, in Uttarakhand, Darjeeling, in West Bengal and Noida, in UP.

-The officers who were with the battalion at the time of the raising who came included Prem K Gupta, Ram L Bhanot, P K Mishra, Baldev K Chatli, Bhupender S Khattri, Satinder Pal, and John Taylor.
-Also present were Lt Colonel Ranjit Singh's son, and his grandson, who is a company commander in the Battalion.
+The officers who were with the battalion at the time of the raising who came included Prem K Gupta, Ram L Bhanot, S P Mishra, Baldev K Chatli, Bhupender S Khattri, Satinder Pal, and John Taylor.
+Also present were Lt Colonel Ranjit Singh's son, and his grandson, who is a company commander in the battalion.
 The prominent Bhu Puus, from the 1960s, who came, included Ex Havildar Narendra Thapa, Subedar Major (SM) Lal Bahadur Chhantyal, SM Birendra Kumar Gurung, SM and Honorary Captains Sukh Ram Thapa, Gian Darshan S Thapa, and Bir Dhoj Gurung.
 Those who were expected, and wanted very much to come, but were unable to come because of age, were SM and Honorary Captains Damar Singh, and Rudraman Gurung, who were missed, and much remembered.